phatt-23/POS-Obsidian/POS/Addresses and Addressing.md

 			- end segments typically have /64 subnet mask
 				- /65, /66, /67, ... masks are theoretically possible but SLAAC will not function
 				- sometimes single address /126, /127, /128 masks are used, although they are discouraged because of potential issues with routers

+## Differences between IPv4 and IPv6
+*note: this following list states what IPv6 has*
+- no fragmentation of IPv6 packets on routers:
+	- path MTU (Maximum Transfer Unit) discovery procedure have to be applied
+	- only source may fragment packets
+		- usage of Fragmentation header
+- optimized IP Option processing
+- support for jumbograms
+- no ARP - ICMPv6 is used instead
+	- neighbor discovery, router advertisements
+- support for anycast is required
+	- ::0 all zeros in host portion of address is the anycast address of the router on a given subnet
+		- *note: in IPv6 last address can be used unlike in IPv4 (broadcast)*
+- DNS extensions - AAAA and ipv6.arpa PTR record
+> A new resource record that is defined as an AAAA record has been specified by RFC 1886.
+This AAAA record maps a host name into an 128–bit IPv6 address.
+The PTR record is still used with IPv6 to map IP addresses into host names.
+The thirty two 4–bit nibbles of the 128–bit address are reversed for an IPv6 address.
+Each nibble is converted to its corresponding hexadecimal ASCII value.
+Then, ip6.int is appended. [source](https://docs.oracle.com/cd/E19683-01/817-0573/solimpconcepts-35/index.html)

+> In [packet-switched](https://en.wikipedia.org/wiki/Packet_switched "Packet switched") computer networks, a **jumbogram** ([portmanteau](https://en.wikipedia.org/wiki/Portmanteau "Portmanteau") of _[jumbo](https://en.wiktionary.org/wiki/jumbo "wikt:jumbo")_ and _[datagram](https://en.wikipedia.org/wiki/Datagram "Datagram")_) is an [internet-layer](https://en.wikipedia.org/wiki/Internet-layer "Internet-layer") packet exceeding the standard [maximum transmission unit](https://en.wikipedia.org/wiki/Maximum_transmission_unit "Maximum transmission unit") (MTU) of the underlying network technology.
+In contrast, large packets for _[link-layer](https://en.wikipedia.org/wiki/Link-layer "Link-layer")_ technologies are referred to as [jumbo frames](https://en.wikipedia.org/wiki/Jumbo_frame "Jumbo frame"). [source](https://en.wikipedia.org/wiki/Jumbogram?useskin=vector)

+## IPv4 and IPv6 Coexistence and Interoperation
+- expected to co-exist together for many years, either by:
+	- static tunneling
+	- dynamic tunning - Teredo technology (don't search, you will see horid worms), etc.
+- Interoperability options:
+	- dual-stack hosts
+	- protocol translation
+		- including DNS manipulation
+- IPv4 address range is treated as a subset of IPv6 range

 # Port Number Addressing
 - addressing of services (processes) on end systems